theory/justatheory/content/post/past/culture/good-at-doing-things.md

 -   figure out what needs to be done…
 -   …and do it

-Key sentence: “They're good at doing things.”
+Key sentence: "They're good at doing things."

 ### A Montessori Parent

 Hughes daughter, Isabel was born. \[His daughter, gets choked up.\] Isabel went to Montessori, has been there since beginning.
 Almost 11.
-Couldn’t be happier with her progress and experience of seeing a child discover herself.
+Couldn't be happier with her progress and experience of seeing a child discover herself.

 So the Hughes family fell in love Montessori.
 75% of children of his